curtisgreene/curtisgreene.github.io/_posts/2017-04-12-yield-in-the-name-of-love.markdown

 ---

 Ruby is a friendly language.
 The syntax and library of keywords make for a readable and accessible programmatic language.
 Such was Matsumoto's goal.
 That being said, there are plenty of ways that Ruby can get confusing or run counter to what you might be expecting.
 One specific keyword that I found initial confusing was `yield`.
-After learning the basics of Ruby, Yield looked different than anything I had seen before (or so I thought).
+After learning the basics of Ruby, `yield` looked different than anything I had seen before (or so I thought).

-To understand was Yield does and how it is implemented, lets first take one step back to talk about **blocks**.
+To understand was `yield` does and how it is implemented, lets first take one step back to talk about **blocks**.

 ### Blocks ###